When Is the Best Time to Buy a House in Florida?

 What’s unique about the Florida housing market?

 Known for its warm weather year-round and world-renowned theme park destinations, like Disney World and Universal Studios, Florida draws a wide variety of residents and tourists alike.
 The constant flow of tourists means that real estate investors can find plenty of opportunities for short-term rentals.
-The warm weather draws a high volume of retirees, college students, and sunshine enthusiasts to make a home, too.
+The warm weather draws a high volume of retirees, college students, and sunshine enthusiasts to make Florida their home, too.

 Is it a good time to buy a Florida house in the current market?